|

 Administrative fairness means that decisions made are arrived at fairly.
 The concept is based on the recognition of “natural justice” and “procedural fairness” to ensure that decisions of administrative bodies are arrived at fairly.
 Ombudsman fairness is both procedural and substantive and is about achieving justice with respect to administrative complaints.
 Principles of administrative fairness include:

-• The right to know the complaint against you
+• The right to know what the problem is

 • Adequate notice